glaserlab/sca/README.md

 # SCA: Sparse Component Analysis

-This is an in-development package for "sparse component analysis," a dimensionality reduction tool that aims to provide more interpretable low-D representations than PCA.
-Note that we previously referred to the method as "ssa"
+"Sparse component analysis" is a dimensionality reduction tool that aims to provide more interpretable low-D representations than PCA.
+Please see our [preprint](https://www.biorxiv.org/content/10.1101/2024.02.05.578988v1) for further details on the method.

 ## Installation and Dependencies